open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 The [OCM command line client](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm.md) can be configured by supplying it with a [configuration file](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_configfile.md).
 By default, the CLI looks for configuration in `$HOME/.ocmconfig`, if it exists.

-The configuration file can be used in particular to specify the credentials, which are required for the CLI to be able to access the artifact repositories, referenced in CLI commands.
+The configuration file can be used in particular to specify the credentials, which are required for the CLI to be able to access the artifact repositories referenced in CLI commands.

 ## Examples